 IP TAKE: This foundation prioritizes STEM education with many opportunities for newcomers and diverse programs.
 It seeks innovative programs that happen outside the classroom.

 PROFILE: Founded in 1984, the American Honda Foundation is the philanthropic branch of the American Honda Motor Co., Inc. The foundation seeks to “help meet the needs of American society in the areas of youth and scientific education by awarding grants to nonprofits, while strategically assisting communities in deriving long-term benefits.”
-The foundation’s only grantmaking program is for youth and scientific education.
+It invests in STEM and environmental education, job training, and literacy.

-It also has specific funding goals.
-In addition to an emphasis on “innovation,” the foundation looks for programs that avoid duplicating other organizations' work, that draw on "untried methods," that seek a broad impact, and that are “dedicated to improving the human condition of all mankind” within the context of “providing solutions to the complex educational concerns currently facing the American society.”
+In addition to emphasizing “innovation,” the foundation seeks programs that avoid duplicating other organizations' work, that draw on "untried methods," that seek a broad impact, and that are “dedicated to improving the human condition of all mankind” within the context of “providing solutions to the complex educational concerns currently facing the American society.”

 Applications for an American Honda Foundation grant are submitted via an online process and reviewed quarterly with deadlines falling on the first of February, May, and August.
 Interested organizations can start the process by verifying their eligibility for funding via an online quiz.